Restoring Synaptic Function Starts Today

 Spinogenix has demonstrated SPG302 as an innovative treatment for regenerating synapses to reverse declines in cognitive and motor function, which is fundamentally different from other therapeutics that aim to slow degeneration.

-Once-a-day
+Once-a-day tablet

 Spinogenix has developed SPG302 as a once-a-day tablet, which is significantly different from recently approved antibody therapies for Alzheimer’s disease that require IV infusion by a healthcare professional.